Wholefully » Recipe Index » Gluten-Free Dinner Recipes » Quick and Easy Grilled Salmon with Mango Salsa Recipe

 Instructions

-3. Combine the garlic powder, cumin, sea salt, black pepper, and cayenne pepper in a small bowl.
-Rub the mixture liberally over the salmon fillets.
+• Combine 1 teaspoon garlic powder, 1 teaspoon cumin powder, ½ teaspoon fine sea salt, ½ teaspoon fresh cracked black pepper, and ¼ teaspoon ground cayenne pepper in a small bowl.
+Rub the mixture liberally over 4 wild caught salmon filets.

 Leave a Reply